 I have so many memories wrapped up in quiche.
-I used it eat the most delicious vegetarian quiche at the quaintest French restaurant in town.
-I would savor the delicious coffee and goggle down my quiche.
+I used it to eat the most delicious vegetarian quiche at the quaintest French restaurant in town.
+I would savor the delicious coffee and gobble down my quiche.
 Times have changed and I now need gluten-free quiche.

 Thankfully, I’ve found a great local bakery that serves amazing gluten-free quiche.
 But when I am not up for traveling across the city for quiche, I can make my own.
 I figured it out.

 It was not that hard!
 If you are looking for a good crust, check out this gluten free pie crust by What the Fork Food Blog!

 Of course, you can make your own crust.
 BUT if you have a great pre-made gluten-free pie crust…even better!

 If you are wanting to make the gluten-free pie crust by hand, be sure to check out this easy to make mashed potato pie crust that MI Gluten Free Gal posted about.

 What are Leeks?

 Leeks are kind of like an onion, they are in that family.
 In fact, they look like overgrown green onions with thicker stalks.